tanwimallick/graph_partition_based_DCRNN/README.md

 # GP-DCRNN: Large scale traffic forecasting using graph-partitioning-based diffusion convolution recurrent neural network

 Graph-partitioning-based DCRNN approach model the traffic on a large California highway network with 11,160 sensor locations.
-DCRNN model can be used to forecast the speed and flow simultaneously.
+The general idea is to partition the large highway network into a number of small networks, and trained them with a simultaneously.
+The training process takes around 3 hours in a moderately sized GPU cluster, and the real-time inference can be run on traditional hardware such as CPUs.
 This is a TensorFlow implementation of Diffusion Convolutional Recurrent Neural Network.

 ## Requirements